Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

-It should be noted that, in addition to the value $x_{i}(k)$ of the source $x_{i}$, $f^{edge}_{ij}$ also takes as argument the value $e_{ij}(k)$ of $e_{ij}$ itself.
+Note that in addition to the value $x_{i}(k)$ of the source node $x_{i}$, $f^{edge}_{ij}$ also takes as argument the value $e_{ij}(k)$ of the edge $e_{ij}$ itself.
 This is required for the additional feature \textit{edge reactivity} described below.
-As mentioned above, the $f_{j}$ have now to accept the $e_{ij}(k)$ instead of the $x_{i}(k)$.
-For convenience, the $f_{j}$ are renamed $f^{node}_{j}$: